 An accompanying dance is performed by dancers carrying swords and wearing knee-length yellow skirts, bare-feet and animal masks.

-The actors are two princesses, an old couple and the clowns.
+Depicting events in the life of King Norzang.
+It is more a comical and very crude play, rather than a dance: the actors are two princesses, an old couple and the clowns.
 The prince go to war and leave the princesses in the care of the old couple.
 As soon as they depart, the clowns frolic with the princesses and corrupt the old woman who is also misbehaving.
 When the princes return, they are scandalized by the behavior and cut off the noses of the princesses and the old lady as punishment.
 Then a doctor is called to put the nose back, but the old woman smells so much that the doctor has to use a stick because he does not want to approach her.
 Finally, the princes marry the princesses and everybody is reconciled.

 The learned lama Kuenga Gyeltshen, son of Pema Lingpa, had vision of Guru Rimpoche and his paradise Zangtho Pelri during his meditation.
 The attendants of Guru Rimpoche were transformed into one 100 kinds of peaceful and terrifying deities.
 The took in their left hand a big drum and in their right hand a drumstick and they performed a dance.
 Kuenga Gyeltshen came to Dramitse Goemba in Eastern Bhutan and established the tradition of this dance, which depicts his vision.
 The players hold big drums and wear knee-length yellow skirts and animal mask.